-in all not more than sixty-two acres of arable land.
+S there an isle in this world, which has so great a charm as this little spot of earth, scarcely half a mile long, and but eighty rods wide, containing in all not more than sixty-two acres of arable land.
 Yet it has been visited by bygone generations from all quarters of the globe, and countless generations yet will tread its walks of wonder.

-We before stated that it was also called Goat This appellation took its rise from the fact of a Mr. Steadman, then a resident at Schlosser in 1770, placing a variety of animals on it: amongst others a number of goats.
+We before stated that it was also called Goat Island.
+This appellation took its rise from the fact of a Mr. Steadman, then a resident at Schlosser in 1770, placing a variety of animals on it: amongst others a number of goats.
 Of these, a bearded patriarch was the only one who survived the severity of winter, and he remained in sole possession for a long time.

 The beautiful name of Iris Island, it derives from the rainbows, which perpetually bend round its shrine at the Falls, which indicate this to be the favorite home of the goddess Iris.
-Here are seats where we may sit and rest before proceeding further.
+Here are seats View from Hog's Back.

+where we may sit and rest before proceeding further.